Qualification of the Properties of New Composite Materials

-Typically, a composite will comprise of a fiber material such as glass or carbon combined with a matrix such as polyester, epoxy, or vinyl ester.
+Typically, a fiber reinforced composite will comprise a fiber material such as glass or carbon combined with a matrix such as polyester, epoxy, or vinyl ester.
 Carbon fiber reinforced composites (CFRPs) are predominantly used in more technically onerous applications and heavily regulated industries such as aerospace, while glass-reinforced polymer composites (GRPs) are more frequently used in less technical applications such as wind technology.

 The aerospace sector has been using composites for their enabling properties for many years.
 Element is now increasingly assisting customers from other industries in using composites as key enabling materials in new applications.
-A composite’s property, for example, to be extremely lightweight offers huge advantages for low emission electric vehicles, while a corrosion-resistant, buoyant composite can transform oil and gas platforms that have historically been designed using steel.
+A composite’s property, for example, to be extremely lightweight offers huge advantages for low-emission electric vehicles, while a corrosion-resistant, buoyant composite can transform oil and gas platforms that have historically been designed using steel.

-Determining the properties of composite materials
+Determining the properties of new composite materials

 When any new composite material is developed, it requires much more testing than a traditional material that has been in use for many years.
 The properties of the new composite need to be carefully determined through qualification testing in a variety of different environmental conditions involving multiple specimens.